Robert Frost Elementary

 was originally opened in 1964 on 22nd Avenue with an award-winning “California” design.
 We often wondered why anyone would think that a school with open, outside hallways was a good idea in Pasco’s chilly winters.
 The current Frost building held its first day of school on Sept.
 2, 1998, after Pasco voters agreed to pay the cost of a new school in a May 1996 bond election.
 The school’s design emulates that of Longfellow Elementary.
 The school’s name is a tribute to the great early 20th century American poet and thinker, Robert Frost.
 Known for his realistic depictions of rural life, Frost earned four Pulitzer Prizes for Poetry.

-Dominique Dennis is currently serving her second year as school principal.
-Previous principals include current Stevens Middle School principal Carla Lobos, former Director of Technology Denny Delafield, and school board vice president Bill Leggett.
+Nora Phongsa is currently serving her second year as school principal.
+Previous principals include current current McLoughlin Middle School principal Dominique Dennis, current Executive Director of Teaching and Learning Carla Lobos, former Director of Technology Denny Delafield, and former school board vice president Bill Leggett.

-Frost Elementary is unique in its students and programs.
-Most things are taught in three languages, Spanish, Russian and English.
+Frost Elementary, like many Pasco schools provides Spanish bilingual education classes.
+However, it is unique because it provides bilingual education in Russian.
+Subjects in bilingual classrooms are taught in students' primary language as they acquire English.
 Seventy-eight students are enrolled in the school’s 1st–5th grade Russian late exit transitional bilingual program.
-The Spanish bilingual Spectrum Program has 78 students enrolled in 3rd, 4th, and 5th grades.
-Additionally, Frost has two Structured Learning classrooms for students who need extra support both socially and academically.
+The Spanish Bilingual Spectrum Program is also housed at Frost.
+This program has 98 students enrolled in 1st through 5th grade.
+In addition, Frost has three Structured Learning classrooms for students who need extra support both socially and academically.
 Frost Elementary holds daily drawings for students who have earned Cougar Paws, an incentive program recognizing students for doing their best, helping others, solving problems, making good decisions, and showing respect.